- 1939-45 Star

 - Territorial Decoration

-Major Gordon S Piper served with the 6th Battalion throughout the Second World War, before embarking in a civilian career which oversaw the introduction of computers.
+Gordon Piper served with the 6th Battalion throughout the Second World War, before embarking in a civilian career which oversaw the introduction of computers.

-Joining the Green Howards as a Private in November 1938, Piper was present at Dunkirk, embarking on the Lady of Mann from the beaches on 31st May.
+Joining the Green Howards as a Private in November 1938, Piper was evacuated from Dunkirk, embarking on the Lady of Mann from the beaches on 31st May.